 It can integrate with WordPress sites using the PowerPress Plugin and seamlessly incorporate your podcast into your website.
 The world-class CDN and FTP upload options are pretty nifty too.

-$12-$80/month based available storage.
+$12-$80/month based on available storage.
 For unlimited storage capabilities, contact them.

 A Hosting Platform That Brings Podcasts To Advertisers